Photo: Wikimedia Commons (CC BY-SA)

-I'll confess something: I expected Stavanger to be just another Norwegian port, beautiful in that predictable Scandinavian way.
-Instead, stepping off the gangway onto cobblestones practically at the ship's shadow, I found myself in a city that's somehow both 900 years old and utterly contemporary.
-Norway's fourth-largest city – home to about 146,000 souls – wears its history like a well-loved wool sweater: comfortable, authentic, and still keeping out the North Sea wind.
+I'll confess something: I had expected Stavanger to be just another Norwegian port, beautiful in that predictable Scandinavian way.
+Instead, I found myself in a city that's somehow both 900 years old and utterly contemporary.
+Norway's fourth-largest city — home to about 146,000 souls — wears its history like a well-loved wool sweater: comfortable, authentic, and still keeping out the North Sea wind.
+But the surprise was how much oil wealth had transformed the place without destroying its soul.

-The Norwegian Petroleum Museum sits near the cruise terminal – close enough that I walked there in ten minutes, though the wind off Vågen made me grateful for my jacket.
-I'll be honest: I went in mainly to kill time before my fjord cruise.
+The Norwegian Petroleum Museum sits near the cruise terminal — close enough that I walked there in ten minutes, though the wind off Vagen made me grateful for my jacket.
+I went in mainly to fill time before my fjord cruise.
 But the exhibits are surprisingly captivating, interactive displays that let you experience what it's like working on an offshore oil platform.
 You start to understand not just the engineering brilliance, but the sheer courage it takes to extract oil from beneath a sea that doesn't want to give up its secrets.
 The museum doesn't shy away from the environmental questions either, which I respected.
+Admission is around 170 NOK ($16 USD).

 Getting Around Stavanger